bioidiap/bob.ip.binseg/doc/results/baselines/index.rst

   analyze`` providing the model URL as ``--weight`` parameter.
 * For comparison purposes, we provide "second-annotator" performances on the same test set, where available.
+* :ref:`Our baseline script <bob.ip.binseg.baseline-script>` was used to
+  generate the results displayed here.
+* HRF models were trained using half the full resolution (1168x1648)

 .. list-table::